veracity/veracity-documentation/sections/vap/admin-tab/manage-users.md

 To batch add users to an entity:
 1. Select the **Batch Add Users** button.
-2. In the **Grant access to** dropdown, select the entity to which the users should be added.
+2. In the **Grant access to** dropdown, select the entity/enteties to which the users should be added.
 3. In the **Roles** dropdown, assign a [role](userroles.md) to the users.
 4. Select the **Choose File** button and choose a CSV file from your local machine to batch import users.

 For a template for batch importing users, look below the **Choose File** button.

+Allready added yours will updated with aditional role or aditional enteties.

+Please note that based on performance this function will be run as a background module.
+You can check the status in the Background module section.